 How could you be so spectacularly wrong?

-And now we're what we're watching and learning is that the Pentagon, they warned Biden for months and months about this debacle potential.
+And now what we're watching and learning is that the Pentagon, they warned Biden for months and months about this debacle potential.

 The Taliban now beating people who try to reach the airport.